zurutech/zurutech.github.io/_posts/2021-08-09-image-resizing.md

 In the picture we add an icon to highlight if the downsampling method antialias and remove high-frequencies in the correct way.
 We use a green icon to show good results, yellow if the filter does not provide sufficient antialiasing, red if artifacts are introduced in the low-resolution image.

 As you can see, even downsampling a simple image of a circle provides wildly inconsistent results across different libraries.
-It seems that Pillow is the only one that performs downsampling in the right way, in fact apart for the _nearest_ filter that, for definition does not apply antialiasing, all the others does not introduce artifacts and produces a connected ring.
+It seems that `Pillow` is the only one that performs downsampling in the right way, in fact apart for the _nearest_ filter that, for definition does not apply antialiasing, all the others does not introduce artifacts and produces a connected ring.

-OpenCV and PyTorch achieve very similar results for all the filters and both does not use antialiasing filter.
+`OpenCV` and `PyTorch` achieve very similar results for all the filters and both does not use antialiasing filter.
 This sparse input image shows that these implementations do not properly blur, resulting in a disconnected set of dots after downsampling given a poor representation of the input image.

-TensorFlow has an hybrid behavior, if you don't enable the antialiasing flag (default) the results are the same of OpenCV, instead if you enable it you get the same results of Pillow.
+`TensorFlow` has an hybrid behavior, if you don't enable the antialiasing flag (default) the results are the same of `OpenCV`, instead if you enable it you get the same results of `Pillow`.

 The interesting part is that there are differences even for a filter like the _nearest neighbor_ that is quite straightforward to implement.
 Instead the box filter seems to give the same results among the libraries.
-The other methods could be group into 2 categories, the ones similar to Pillow and the ones similar to OpenCV.
+The other methods could be group into 2 categories, the ones similar to `Pillow` and the ones similar to `OpenCV`.

 We further evaluate the libraries with other synthetic images with patterns.
 The first one is a grid of white square 50x50 with 5 pixel of black border.